-- Any color or color pattern - Progression of importance to include Bos indicus influenced head, eye, and ear (of moderate length, slightly pointed, drooping and opening down and forward); showing Bos indicus influenced sheath - Crest or evidence of hump - With adequate Bos indicus head, eye, and ear characteristics; sheath score is of less importance
+- Any color (or color pattern). - ▶ Progression of importance to include Bos indicusinfluenced head (longer from eye-to-nose than from eye-to-poll), eye (e.g., almond shaped), ear of adequate length (slightly drooping, slightly tapering at the end, and opening down and forward), showing Bos indicus-influenced sheath. - Crest (or evidence of hump). - With adequate Bos indicus head, eye, and ear characteristics (sheath score is of less importance).